barrettotte/strong-zero-css/README.md

 # strong-zero-css-art

-A quick CSS art of a Strong Zero can.
+A subpar CSS art of a Strong Zero can.

 I always wanted to make some sort of "CSS art" of something dumb.

 ## Commands

 - Install dependencies - `npm i`
-- Live reload - `npm run watch:sass`
+- Live reload - `npm run serve`
+- Watch SCSS - `npm run watch`

 ## References